barronh/DSMACC/README.md

 This may take some time, but will give you a list of pass/fails for a diurnal constrained steady state run.

-### Compilation Instructions
+## Chemistry Options

-#### Standard KPP input
+### Standard KPP input

 Which chemistry scheme you are going to run in the model is described by the series of files at the beginning of the model.kpp file.
-For example if you have the line \`\#INCLUDE inorganic.kpp\` in your model.kpp file the chemistry included in that file will be included in chemistry scheme.
+For example if you have the line `#INCLUDE mcm_subset.kpp` in your model.kpp file the chemistry included in that file will be included in chemistry scheme.
 For details about how to write these files see the kpp user manual.

-#### MCM input
+### MCM input

-If the MCM is being used the chemistry deck is composed of two files.
-The first inorganic.kpp contains the inorganic chemistry.
-This is the same for all simulations.
-A copy is included in the DSMACC distribution.
-We make some efforts to keep this file up to date but make no guarantees about this.
-The second organic.kpp is generated from the MCM web-site and contains the organic aspects of the chemistry scheme.

-#### To generate the organic.kpp file

-Go to
-[http://mcm.leeds.ac.uk/MCM/roots.http](http://mcm.leeds.ac.uk/MCM/roots.http)
-.
+If the MCM is being used the chemistry can be one or two files.
+If two files, then typically the first is inorganic.kpp and includes only the inorganic chemistry.
+The two file approach is useful when variants share the inorganic reactions.
+Alternatively, the inorganic can be included with the organic chemistry as a single subset.

+To make a new organic.kpp (or whole subset), to to [http://mcm.leeds.ac.uk/MCM/roots.http](http://mcm.leeds.ac.uk/MCM/roots.http) .
 Then select the base VOCs that you would like to simulate the chemistry of by selecting the check boxes associated with each species.
 Once all the VOC's have been selected click 'Added Selection to Marked List.'
 Then click on 'Extract' from the menu at the top of the page.
-Select KPP, experimental KPP format.
-Click on Extract.
-Save the generated page as organic.kpp.

-The organic.kpp file contains both dos and unix line-endings, which will break kpp.
+Select "KPP, experimental KPP format".
+It is good practice to select "Include generic rate coefficients".
+If you want to inorganic reactions included (see above), then also select "Include inorganic reactions."
+Then, Click on Extract.

+By default, the extract will be called mcm_subset.kpp that needs two updates: *line endings* and *mcm_constants* call.
+First, it has mixed line endings that will not work.
+Second, the mcm_constants call is set to overwrite generic rate coefficients, which is not desirable.

 To fix the file run the following command on any machine with vi installed.

 ```
-   vi +':e ++ff=dos' +':wq ++ff=unix' organic.kpp
+   vi +':e ++ff=dos' +':wq ++ff=unix' mcm_subset.kpp
 ```

 If vi is not installed, you can use python.

 ```
-    python -c "txt = open('organic.kpp', 'rU').read(); open('organic.kpp', 'w').write(txt);"
+    python -c "txt = open('mcm_subset.kpp', 'rU').read(); open('mcm_subset.kpp', 'w').write(txt);"
 ```

+To fix the mcm_constants call, delete the line `CALL mcm_constants(time, temp, M, N2, O2, RO2, H2O)` from the mcm_subset.kpp.

+Now make a master kpp file.
+The easiest approach is to copy the test/cri.kpp file and rename it to mcm.kpp.
+Replace the line `#INCLUDE CRI_subset.kpp` with `#INCLUDE mcm_subset.kpp`.
+Then follow the [compilation instructions](#compilation-instructions)

-#### Using the GEOS-Chem globchem.dat file
+### Using the GEOS-Chem globchem.dat file

 **(this is under developement)**